Kicherer

 Michelle Kicherer is a fiction writer, writing coach, and a book critic for the San Francisco Chronicle and Willamette Week.

-Her writing has been published in The Masters Review, The Berkeley Fiction Review, The Sierra Nevada Review, 8142 Review, 580 Split, The Deli, The Bay Bridged, Forbes, SF Station, The Cutaway, Into The Void, Portland Monthly and many others.
+She writes Things I Don’t Want My Mom to Read, which just launched it’s “Journal Roulette” column and her nonfiction has been published in 580 Split, The Deli, The Bay Bridged, Forbes, SF Station, The Cutaway, Into The Void, Portland Monthly and many others.

 Read her unofficial bio here.